bene-labs/bene-labs/README.md

 ## About me
-I'm a passionate engineer with a bachelor in applied computer science.
-Currently studying game engineering at School4Games.
+I'm a passionate engineer with a bachelor in applied computer science and a game engineering diploma.
+Currently working as Game Programmer at Sparrrow Games.

 ## Project Overview
 | Project | Tools | Role | Time | Context | Description | Release Page